 What it is about, is brand association and that’s a different thing altogether.
 That Doctor Who was suddenly interested in brand in 1982 fits in with an image of a time when the trappings of wealth were gaining visibility, but it also chimes with producer John Nathan-Turner’s ambitions for the show.
 He always wanted a deal with an airline – Qantas had been on his radar since the introduction of air hostess companion Tegan.
 His desire for consistent, stylised costumes for the regular cast had one eye on marketing opportunities.
 He reportedly also thought Tegan’s haircut could start a fashion trend.
 More than any of the show’s other producers, he was entrepreneurial.
 Having Concorde in Doctor Who must have delighted him.
 It speaks of ambition, glamour and prestige.

 (All the more reason why it was such a bad idea to leave this story to the end of the season, when the series’ budget was running perilously low.
-Doctor Who was always a cheap show, but Time-Flight looks bargain basement.
+Doctor Who was always a cheap show, but Time-Flight looks one seat class down from economy.
 Instead of lifting the show up, the world’s most expensive set dressing only throws the story’s tacky interiors and scatological monsters into stark contrast.
 It’s like parking a Maserati in a K-Mart.)